 The point is this: sometimes, notions that are preconceived influence our thought process.
 And, this is true for how we deal with color.

 In 2009, ExactRail made the first release of the Penn Central Greenville 7100 Auto Parts Boxcar.
 For the color on this car, we missed the mark—no doubt about it.
-However, what I remember of the experience is that the person who chose the color also pointed to the ExactRail model and decried adamantly, “I remember these cars, and they looked like this!”
-In fact, his perception of color influenced his thought process to such an extent that, when the accurate color was shown to him, he felt the accurate color was no more right for the car either.
+However, what I remember of the experience is that the person who chose the original color pointed to the new ExactRail model and decried adamantly, “I remember these cars, and they did not look like this!”
+His perception of color influenced his thought process to such an extent that, when the accurate color was shown to him, he felt the accurate color was no more right for the car either.

 (The picture below compares the color of the original release with the color of our recent releases that have been certified by the Penn Central Historical Society.)